zwave-js/node-zwave-js/packages/core/api.md

 // @internal (undocumented)
 export const nonUndefinedLogConfigKeys: readonly ["enabled", "level", "transports", "logToFile", "maxFiles", "filename", "forceConsole"];

-// Warning: (ae-missing-release-tag) "normalizeValueID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "normalizeValueID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function normalizeValueID(valueID: ValueID): ValueID;

-// Warning: (ae-missing-release-tag) "NUM_NODEMASK_BYTES" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NUM_NODEMASK_BYTES" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const NUM_NODEMASK_BYTES: number;

-// Warning: (ae-missing-release-tag) "nwiHomeIdFromDSK" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "nwiHomeIdFromDSK" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function nwiHomeIdFromDSK(dsk: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "parseApplicationNodeInformation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "parseApplicationNodeInformation" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function parseApplicationNodeInformation(nif: Buffer): ApplicationNodeInformation;

-// Warning: (ae-missing-release-tag) "parseBitMask" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "parseBitMask" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function parseBitMask(mask: Buffer, startValue?: number): number[];

-// Warning: (ae-missing-release-tag) "parseBoolean" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "parseBoolean" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function parseBoolean(val: number): boolean | undefined;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "parseCCId" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "parseCCId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function parseCCId(payload: Buffer, offset?: number): {